two students walking outside a building on campus

 It is important that any student pursuing the Bachelor of Business Administration degree work closely with their academic advisor, who will assist students in selecting a major and in planning their academic schedules.
 Freshman and transfer students should initially consult with the Director of Student Affairs in the School of Business office, especially with regard to courses they intend to transfer in (see the Transfer Credit section below for details).
 Once established in the program, these students are usually assigned an advisor from among the School of Business faculty in the field of their interest.

 As stated in the School of Business Values Statement (above), students are expected to act responsibly in their academic programs and to “understand the requirements and expectations of their degree programs and plan their class schedules consistent with these expectations.”
-The School of Business offers in-person academic advising during the enrollment process and provides advising materials explaining program requirements through this catalog, the School’s web site, and separate information sheets.
-The student, however, has the ultimate responsibility for understanding the requirements of their degree programs as outlined in this catalog and in the advising materials, including potential scheduling conflicts between majors, for monitoring their own progress in the program, and for ensuring that the program requirements, including course prerequisites, are met in order and on a timely basis.
+The School of Business offers in-person academic advising during the enrollment process and provides advising materials explaining program requirements through this catalog, the School’s website, and customized information sheets.
+The student, however, has the ultimate responsibility for understanding the requirements of their degree programs as outlined in this catalog and in the advising materials, including potential scheduling conflicts between majors, for monitoring their own progress in the program, and for ensuring that the program requirements, including course prerequisites, are met in proper order and on a timely basis.

 Students should become familiar with Navigate and Degree Works academic planning tools.
-They should review their academic transcript and degree audit periodically and definitely prior to each meeting with their advisor.
+They should review their academic transcript and degree audit periodically and especially prior to each meeting with their advisor.
 The purpose of the degree audit is to identify for students the remaining requirements necessary to complete their degree program.
 While the degree audits are unofficial, they intend to be an accurate reflection of the student’s academic progress.
 If the student believes his or her audit or transcript is incorrect, the question should be brought promptly to the attention of an advisor or the Dean’s office.

 In planning their class schedules, students are expected to observe basic advising principles, including course prerequisites, and to consult with a School of Business advisor to clarify any doubts.
 Course prerequisites are considered met when the prerequisite course is complete with a grade of “C” or better.
 Note: The prerequisites of a course include the prerequisites of its prerequisite courses.

 The basic advising principle in course sequencing is that 100-level courses should generally be completed before 200-level courses, which should be completed before 300-level courses, which should be completed before 400-level courses.
 However, several general education courses can be saved until the end as this allows more flexibility in course scheduling.
 While the upper-division business requirement beyond the upper-division business core has room for two major areas of concentration in most cases (excluding accounting), students may not be able to complete the requirements of both majors in the same semester.
 Additionally, some courses in some majors are offered only once per year.
-Therefore it is recommended that students plan their course work two semesters ahead.
+Therefore it is recommended that students plan their course work at least two semesters ahead.

 Administratively, there are four steps in a student’s progress to the Bachelor of Business Administration (BBA) degree, apart from the course work and the separate applications for scholarships and financial aid, which need to be initiated by the student.
 These steps are:

-1. application to Washburn University as a degree-seeking student,
+1. Application to Washburn University as a degree-seeking student,

-2. declaration of major,
+2. Declaration of major,

-3. admission to the School of Business, and
+3. Admission to the School of Business, and

-4. application for the degree.
+4. Application for the degree.

 They are explained below in more detail.